IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision-Training.md

 Deep Neural Networks (DNNs) have achieved breakthroughs in several areas, including Computer Vision, Natural Language Understanding, Speech Recognition tasks, and many others.

-Although increasing network size typically improves accuracy, the computational resources also increase (GPU utilization, Memory) so new techniques have been developed to train models faster without losing accuracy or modifying the network hyper-parameters by lowering the required memory will enable us to train larger models or train with larger mini-batches.
+Although increasing network size typically improves accuracy, the computational resources also increase (GPU utilization, Memory).
+So new techniques have been developed to train models faster ( without losing accuracy or modifying the network hyper-parameters) by lowering the required memory which will enable us to train larger models or train with larger mini-batches.

 In neural nets, all the computations are done in a **single precision floating point**.
 **Single precision floating point** arithmetic deals with 32-bit floating point numbers which means that all the floats in all the arrays that represent inputs, activations, weights .. etc are 32-bit floats (FP32).